mikbe/hashmodel/README.markdown

     >> {:switch=>"--why", :description=>"lucky what?", :_id=>3, :_group_id=>1}
     >> {:switch=>"-z", :parameter=>{:type=>String}, :description=>"zee svitch zu moost calz", :_id=>4, :_group_id=>2}

+### **Group ID's and Record ID's**
+    # You may have noticed that there are two fields you didn't add in the flattened records.
+These are the :_id field and the :_group_id fields.
+    # :_id is a unique ID for the flattened record while :_group_id is unique to the raw record you used to create the HashModel record.

 ### **Adding hashes after creation : <<, +, add, concat, push**
     hash_model = HashModel.new